scrtlabs/catalyst/_sources/features.txt

   Bittrex.
 Refer to
   `Catalyst Market Coverage <https://www.enigma.co/catalyst/status>`_ for details.
+* Interface with over 90 exchanges available in live and paper trading modes.
+* Granular commission models which closely simulates each exchange fee structure in backtesting and paper trading.
 * Standardized naming convention for all asset pairs trading on any exchange in the form ``{market_currency}_{base_currency}``.
 See :ref:`naming`.